openvinotoolkit/nncf/docs/usage/training_time_compression/quantization_aware_training/Usage.md

-# Use Neural Network Compression Framework (NNCF) as Standalone for Quantization Aware Training
+# Use Neural Network Compression Framework (NNCF) for Quantization Aware Training

 This is a step-by-step tutorial on how to integrate the NNCF package into the existing project.
 The use case implies that the user already has a training pipeline that reproduces training of the model in the floating  point precision and pretrained model.